-Mac-Fest: Save a Day for Mini'app'les Help Your Favorite Computer Club Grow by Tom Edwards show, September 26-28, to be held at the Hyatt Regency Hotel in downtown Minneapolis.
+Mac-Fest: Save a Day for Mini'app'les Help Your Favorite Computer Club Grow by Tom Edwards

+M ini'app'les is participating in the Mac-Fest computer show, September 26-28, to be held at the Hyatt

+Regency Hotel in downtown Minneapolis.
 This gives us a big chance to meet several thousand Upper Mid-West people interested in Macintosh computers and promote the many benefits of membership in Mini'app'les.